hikeventures/hikeventures.github.io/_posts/best/2014-03-04-best-fleece-jackets.markdown

 <h2 style="color:red">Our selection of the best lightweight warm fleece jackets 2017 for ultralight outdoor adventures.</h2>
 <br>

 Are you planning an outdoor adventure to a place where it's wet or humid?
-Then you should have a warm fleece jacket in your backpack and our <a href="#list">selection</a> of the best fleece jackets for 2017 might help you in finding the right jacket for you.
+Then you should have a warm lightweight fleece jacket in your backpack and our <a href="#list">selection</a> of the best fleece jackets for 2017 might help you in finding the right jacket for you.
 Also have a look at our <a href="#interview">interview</a> at the end of this article.

 For wet conditions a fleece jacket is a much better choice than a [down jacket][1] to protect yourself against the cold as down will lose it's insulation once it's wet.
 A fleece jacket can be used as a mid-layer to keep you warm while you are active (climbing, hiking, skiing or biking) and dries rather fast compared to other fabrics like cotton.